darktable-org/dtdocs/content/contributing/workflow.md

 # Documenting undocumented features

 We are particularly interested in documenting pull requests that require new or changes to this manual.
-Pull requests that require documentation are cataloged with github labal `documentation-pending`.
+Pull requests that require documentation are cataloged with a GitHub label `documentation-pending`.

 The high-level steps to do this are: